wndhydrnt/proxym/README.md

 A Notifier that constantly polls Mesos masters, extracts the current leader and triggers a refresh in case the leader has changed.

-A ServiceGenerator that queries Mesos masters, extracts the current leader and emits a service.
+A ServiceGenerator that queries Mesos masters, extracts the current leader and emits a Service.

 Environment variables: